gorgona, Panama

 What do expats in gorgona appreciate most about the local culture?

 "Expats in Gorgona, Panama, often appreciate the laid-back and relaxed lifestyle that the local culture embraces.
 They enjoy the warm and friendly nature of the locals, who are always ready to lend a helping hand or share a smile.
 The rich cultural heritage, which is reflected in the local music, dance, and festivals, is another aspect that expats find fascinating.
 They also appreciate the fresh and delicious local cuisine, which includes a variety of seafood and tropical fruits.
 The strong sense of community and family values that are deeply ingrained in the local culture is something that expats find very endearing.
-Lastly, the natural beauty of Gorgona, with its stunning beaches and lush greenery, is something that the locals cherish and expats have come to love and appreciate," explained one expat living in gorgona, Panama.
+Lastly, the natural beauty of Gorgona, with its stunning beaches and lush greenery, is something that the locals cherish and expats have come to love and appreciate," remarked one expat who made the move to gorgona.

 What do expats find most challenging?